Scissor Sisters (convicted killers): Mulhall family background

 The Mulhalls were from Kilclare Gardens, a working class area in Tallaght, south Dublin.
 Their parents John and Kathleen Mulhall raised a family of three boys and three girls.
 Kathleen was originally Kathleen Ward before she got married and was from the Travelling community.
 John Mulhall allegedly abused Kathleen.
 Their marriage broke down and Kathleen entered into a relationship with Farah Swaleh Noor in 2002.
-Noor moved into their family home with Kathleen, and John Mulhall took some of his children and moved out.
-He rented various accommodations in Dublin over a period of a year, then moved back into the home after Kathleen left and moved to Cork with Noor.
-Kathleen and Noor returned to Dublin in 2004.
-Noor allegedly subjected Kathleen Mulhall to regular beatings.
+Noor also allegedly abused Kathleen Mulhall.

 Linda Mulhall

 Linda Mulhall was 30 years old at the time of the killing.
 She was unemployed, had left school early and had four children.
 The relationship with the father of her children broke up and she got into another relationship with an individual called Wayne Kinsella who subsequently abused them, in one case beating the children with an electrical flex.
 The abuse was later investigated, and the children were taken into care by the social services, while Wayne Kinsella served a seven-year prison sentence for his cruelty to the children.
-Kinsella himself had an extremely violent history, having been thrown out of school for violent behaviour, according to his elder sister, Donna.
-In a 2013 RTÉ Radio interview, Donna Kinsella said that her brother Wayne was always an extremely violent person, even during his childhood, and stated that he used to beat members of his own family, including his parents, and had broken her jaw on one occasion.
-In May 1996, Kinsella received an eight-year prison sentence for the murder of a retired auctioneer, Thomas Foreman, who was killed while visiting his wife's grave in Glasnevin Cemetery in Dublin on 23 September 1995.
-In May 2012, Kinsella was jailed for life after being found guilty of the murder of 29-year-old Dubliner Adil Essalhi, who was stabbed to death in a field near Tyrrelstown on 6 January 2011.
-Kinsella claimed he murdered Adil Essalhi, because he believed that Mr. Essalhi had been involved in the killing of his younger brother, Lee Kinsella, who was shot dead in Finglas in May 2006.
-Wayne's sister Donna said Mr. Essalhi had nothing to do with Lee's death.
 Linda Mulhall, meanwhile, had a history of alcohol abuse and suffered from an addiction to heroin.
 She had one previous conviction in 1993 for larceny.